GeosiaGame/Geosia/design-tech.md

    - Some chunk groups might be "detached" from the main voxel grid, forming moving contraptions
 5. Block
    - 0.5m across in every dimension
+   - Consists of a block ID pointing to a block registry entry, and metadata
    - Can be:
      - A standard material block of one of the predefined shapes
+       - Metadata is managed by the engine and sets the block to one of the predefined shapes
      - A custom complex block with a custom model and potentially logic
+       - Metadata can be used to keep track of simple rendering/hitbox/etc. state
      - A "placeholder" block that makes sure the block space is reserved for an Entity managing it
+       - Metadata indexes into a entity array in the chunk to decode the Entity id
 6. Entity
    - Can be smaller or bigger than a block, or not have a physical form at all
    - Can house advanced logic and be capable of storing complex data